WeiNyn/LPIPS-Trainer/readme.md

 Change the train_folder and test_folder in Setting class, the folder must follow the ImageFolder dataset format.

-You can change the train souce code for replacing the resnet18 with resnet50, se source code implementation for mor details

 Tensorboard log stored at __lightning_logs/__

 Checkpoint stored at __checkpoints/__